techacharya/Cources/linux/theory/process/manage-process.md

 #### Background Process
 Processes that are run independently of a user are referred to as background processes.
 To run a process in the background, place an ampersand **_(&)_** symbol at the end of the command name that you use to start the process.
 Such ways of running processes are also known as _non-interactive processes_.

+Now, going to start the _**` clock.sh `**_ process .
+This approach allows to see the process without making meaningful changes to my system.